• Home

 2020 PROJECTS

-AVESOME JUNIOR ELK HUNT
+AWESOME JUNIOR ELK HUNT

 The Apprentice Tule Elk Hunt was a huge success!
 Apprentice hunter Wyatt got a nice cow elk after an early stalk on Saturday and followed up with a bonus monster hog on Sunday!
-The Chimineas Ranch Foundation and members of the San Fernando Valley Chapter of the Rocky Mountain Elk Foundation sponsored this hunt.
+The Chimineas Ranch Foundation and the San Fernando Valley Chapter of the Rocky Mountain Elk Foundation sponsored this hunt.
 Wyatt is shown with his proud father and grandfather.

 NEW DUMP TRAILER

 Director Mike Post with the new Foundation dump trailer purchased in August.
 The 7' x 15' trailer is perfect for hauling the CRF tractor and materials such as tanks, troughs, and fencing to project sites.
-The hydraulic system will lift the bed to dump gravel right where it is needed.
+The hydraulic system will lift the bed to dump gravel where it is needed.
 Funding was provided by CRF (50%), the SLO County Fines Committee (45%), and a donation from the Posts (5%).

 prior year projects